 - Limited research into rare disorders provides limited hope

 - Due to the small market size, there are limited drug discovery initiatives by

 - Supportive organizations specific to each rare disease often do not exist, and those that do

 exist have geographically widespread membership that cannot provide advice on local

-The parent groups initially started by the Rare Disease Foundation back in 2008, found that when
+The parent group initially started by the Rare Disease Foundation back in 2008 found that when

 a group of parents sat around the same table, a similar diagnosis was not the binding factor but

 This initial parent group has now become a Parent 2 Parent Resource Network that has expanded